synopsys-sig/synopsys-security-scan-plugin/README.md

 ### Bitbucket Prerequisites:

-#### Configure Bitbucket Token
+#### Bitbucket token for your Job Configuration:
-bitbucket_token is required as input when running Black Duck/Coverity PR Comment.

-To Generate HTTP Access Token for Bitbucket,
+Account-Level Bitbucket HTTP Access Token is required to configure your Job. <bR>
+To Generate this token, follow these instructions:
-Select Profile Photo → Manage Account → HTTP Access Tokens → Create token
+- Select Profile Photo → Manage Account → HTTP Access Tokens → Create token
-Then follow the below instructions.

 - Enter Token name
 - Keep everything as default or you can change the Project/Repository Permissions as your need.
 - Click the Create Button.
+Then a token will be generated. <br>
+** You need to store this token to configure the Branch Sources of your Jenkins job

+#### Bitbucket token for PrComment/FixPr:
+bitbucket_token parameter is required as input when running Black Duck/Coverity PR Comment.
+There are two different types of tokens in bitbucket which can be passed to bitbucket_token parameter.

+1. Account-Level Bitbucket HTTP Access Token:
+To use this token for PR comments, it must hold Project permissions such as "Project write" or "Project admin."
+This token is employed when working both on the Project level and repository level.
+We described how can we get this token on the upper section.

+2. Repository-Level Bitbucket HTTP Access Token:
+To use this token for PR comments, it must hold Repository permissions such as "Repository write" or "Repository admin."
+This token is employed when working at the repository level.
+To Generate this token, follow these instructions:
+- First go to the source of your repository.
+- Click on the repostory settings icon.
+- Then click on the HTTP access tokens.
+- Next click Create token button.
+- Enter Token name.
+- Keep everything as default or you can change the Project/Repository Permissions as your need.
-Then a token will be generated.
+- Click the Create Button.
+Then a token will be generated. <br>
-** You need to store this token to configure the Branch Sources of your Jenkins job.
-Also, it is needed to run the Black Duck/Coverity PR Comment Feature.
+** You need to store this token to run the Black Duck/Coverity PR Comment Feature.

 ### Project Setup
 #### Installing Helper Plugins for Jenkins: